 - Cube bread, place on a sheet tray and bake on 200 degrees F for 10 minutes.

-- Wrap heavy aluminum foil around bottom of 9 inch spring-form pan.
-Spray inside of pan with non-stick vegetable spray.
-Heat oven to 375 degrees and melt butter in oven in the spring form pan.
+- Wrap heavy aluminum foil around the bottom of a 9-inch springform pan.
+Spray inside of the pan with non-stick vegetable spray.
+Heat oven to 375 degrees and melt butter in oven in the springform pan.
 Remove from oven and sprinkle brown sugar evenly over butter.

 - Slice bananas and soak in rum 3 to 4 minutes.
-Place banana slices in pan over butter and brown sugar starting in the center of pan.
+Place banana slices in a pan over butter and brown sugar starting in the center of the pan.
 Cut bananas to fit any gaps.
-Pour the rum that you soaked bananas in over the bananas in springform pan.
+Pour the rum that you soaked bananas in over the bananas in the springform pan.

-- Place spring form pan on a larger sheet pan that has an edge in case of spills.
+- Place the springform pan on a larger sheet pan that has an edge in case of spills.

 - In a large bowl, combine milk, sweetened condensed milk, eggs, vanilla extract, butter extract, salt and cinnamon.
 Whisk until frothy.
 Add bread to milk mixure and allow to sit for 10 minutes.